keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 ultimatums every day? **Imipolex G is the company albatross**" <span class="page-ref">261</span>
 {: .basf}

+Sandoz Swiss chemical company to make alizarin, isolated ergotamine (an indole), LSD (hallucinagen derived from ergot) that was used for pyschological control and intelligence gathering in MKUltra (some staffed from Operation Paperclip)
+Grössli = Grasselli = Chemical company meged into Dupont.

+The analysis that all these chemical company interesections were historical real, apart from fictional Jamf and his Psychochemie AG, has also been covered by [Andrew H. in his exegesis](https://gravitysrainbow.substack.com/p/part-2-chapter-71-murders-and-acquisitions#footnote-anchor-5-139973246).
+And yes the Hague *was* [used for V-2 rocket launches](https://dutchreview.com/culture/history/the-hague-in-world-war-ii-v2-rockets-and-british-bombings/), triggering Slothrop's geometric suspiciosn.

 ><span class="etym-life">bristlecone pines</span> outracing <span class="etym-zero">Death for millennia</span>, concrete
 roads abandoned years ago, hairdos of the late 1930s, indole